Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 Integration is where we stop battling with the past and begin living with the wisdom it offered us.

-It’s where we let what we’ve learned quietly guide how we move through the world.
+It’s where we let what we’ve learned guide how we move through the world.
 We don’t need to overthink every step; instead, we allow our growth to become part of us, shaping our choices and how we respond to life’s moments.

 We anchor into self-trust, learn to love who we are and honour the person we are becoming.
 It doesn’t mean we’ll never feel discomfort again, but it means we know we can meet those moments with curiosity and kindness, rather than fear.